Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="AssertGreaterOrEqual"></a>
 #### AssertGreaterOrEqual

-Checks if n1 greater or equal than n2 and saves corresponding Report entry.
+Checks if n1 is greater or equal than n2 and writes corresponding message to the Report.
 Assertion is an atomic piece of verification.
 Assertion may contain some additional data (links, images, comments) set via 'data' parameter.